Storm Water Detention Plan

 Underground Water Storage Tanks

-STORM WATER DETENTION and management is becoming a routine component in land development projects, particularly along riparian corridors where rain run off surge and silt are degrading water quality and the ecology.
+STORM WATER DETENTION and management is becoming a routine component in land development projects, particularly along riparian corridors where rain run off surge and silt are degrading water quality and disturbing the natural ecology.

-Shallow ponds generally take up more space or real estate than an underground storage tank system.
-Darco manufactures underground storage tanks that can be used for storm water detention and management.
-Underground tank systems can be designed to intercept silt, floating trash, and oils as well as store and release the clarified water at acceptable historic rates.
+Shallow ponds generally take up more space or valuable real estate than an underground storage tank system.
+Darco manufactures underground fiberglass cisterns that can be used for storm water detention and management.
+Underground tank systems can be designed to intercept sand, floating trash, and oils as well as store and release the clarified water at acceptable rates.
+Small upstream concrete interceptors are very helpful in removing floating trash and sand before they make their way to the underground storage tank.

-There is definitely a maintenance factor with tanks as well.
-Sand, oil, and floating trash accumulation must be monitored and removed as necessary.
-Fine suspended solids and silt may pass through a sand interceptor but generally fall out while water is held in the quiescent storage tank system.
-Silt accumulating in the bottom must be occasionally removed by vacuum truck in slurry form and then dewatered for reclamation as top soil.
+Periodic maintenance is required on such systems.
+Sand, oil, and floating trash accumulation must be monitored and removed as necessary by vacuum truck.
+Fine suspended solids will pass through an upstream baffled interceptor but generally drop out while water is held in the large quiescent storage tank system.
+Silt accumulating in the bottom of the tank must be occasionally removed as well.